district10/cmake-templates/README.md

 target_link_libraries( ${PROJECT_NAME} ${QT_LIBRARIES} )
 ```

-works like `qmake -project`, one ring to rule them all
+Works like `qmake -project`, one ring to rule them all:

 ```cmake
 project( QT4 )